Trebacz/Glasshousestore/wp-content/plugins/robo-gallery/readme.txt

 *   **Batch images upload** - gallery have advanced media manager which allow to upload batch of the images by one click.
 Just drag and drop set of the gallery images and it's upload automatically to the server.
 *   **Auto-resizing for thumbnails and images** - gallery media manager allow you make additional customization of the gallery images, like: rotation, flip, crop, manual resize.
 *   **Customizable 15 hover effects** - all gallery hover effects working in cooperation with gallery interface configuration options.
 You can easily change style and colors of the hover animation elements.
-*   **Implemented to avoid AJAX libs conflicts** - all gallery code implemented in native Wordpress style as result our gallery don't have any conflicts and work really stable.
+*   **Implemented to avoid AJAX libs conflicts** - all gallery code implemented in native WordPress style as result our gallery don't have any conflicts and work really stable.
 *   **Polaroid gallery** - with our gallery you can create Polaroid gallery just with few clicks.
 *   **Advanced Polaroid Styles** - gallery images Polaroid gallery styles implemented with advanced functionality.
 Implemented left, right and centre Gallery images titles alignment.
 Polaroid gallery description panel of the gallery images background color selector.
 Polaroid gallery description panel text source.
 *   **Build in colors selector** - in gallery you can easily change color of any gallery.
 *   **Social sharing** - gallery lightbox support social sharing in twitter, facebook, google plus and pinterest.
 *   **Build in borders and shadows settings** - gallery borders and shadows have advanced options for configuration design and style of this gallery interface elements.
 *   **Font settings** - gallery have build in advanced text style editor options.
-With this options you can fully cusyomize title, caption, description of the every gallery image
+With this options you can fully customize title, caption, description of the every gallery image
 *   **Different resolutions** - gallery have implemented advanced size control options where you can define layout or fixed size for the gallery elements on different screen resolutions
-*   **Implemented in native Wordpress style using native classes** - gallery fully native for Wordpress implemented without any hacks and tricks
+*   **Implemented in native WordPress style using native classes** - gallery fully native for WordPress implemented without any hacks and tricks
 *   **Multi Categories** - gallery implemented with multi categories gallery support.
 You can create your own galleries tree, depend of your needs
 *   **Classic gallery layout** - layout of the gallery could have classic style or grid layout, every gallery on page could have own styles and settings
 *   **Advanced pagination function** - pagination function of the gallery implemented in google load more style